 Explain what will happen next after delivering the news.
 Provide details about their final paycheck, severance package, benefits, and any support the company is offering.
 Ensure they know who to contact for further questions.

 Giving a termination date helps them plan their next steps and reduces uncertainty.
-Offer assistance with transitioning responsibilities and state that you will provide necessary documents for their job search.
+Offer assistance with transitioning responsibilities and state that you will provide the necessary documents for their job search.
 Clearly explaining the process can make the employee feel more secure and less anxious.

 5. Offer Support and Resources